 Got your camera?
 Your sense of adventure?
 Get set to treat your family to nonstop thrills.
-Bike and hike amid volcano-studded highlands to traditional villages.
+Hike amid volcano-studded highlands to traditional villages.
 Here local crafts, folkloric music and ancient ruins are yours to discover.
 Journey to the marine sanctuary of the Galápagos.
 We sail from island to island, explore pristine beaches, and snorkel and kayak in the famous waters.
 Ever see a frigate bird strut his stuff?
 Or a seaweed-eating iguana?
 Alongside an expert naturalist, we observe, inquire and react as fascinating wildlife behaviors occur right before our eyes in Darwin's natural laboratory.

 Days 2-3 Hike in the Andes with spectacular views of snowcapped mountains Walk through eucalyptus forest and the fertile valleys between Cayambe and Imbabura Volcanoes Learn about daily life here from locals in the community of Angla Fernando Polanco, grandson of an Ecuadorian president, welcomes us into Hacienda Zuleta, a 4,000-acre working farm set amid volcano vistas and pre-Inca ruins Hike to archaeological sites and along winding roads through the lush pastureland of the Zuleta Valley Ever milked a cow?
 Now's your chance!